scummins00/CA4015-Music-RecSystem/README.md

 # CA4015-Music-RecSystem
 This repository hosts the Jupyter Book and accompanying files used for CA4015 Assignment 3 &amp; 4 - Music Recommender System and Neural Networks.

-## Required Packages
-Please find all the packages required to run this book as intended in the `requirements.txt` file.

 ## Building the Jupyter Book:
 1. Make changes to your book in the `main` branch.
 2. Rebuild the book with `jupyter-book build book/`